 The judicial branch of ASUCD is headed by the ASUCD Judicial Council.
 The Judicial Council serves as the adjudicative body of ASUCD.
 The ASUCD constitution gives the Judicial Council the authority to issue binding rulings on disputes that arise under the Constitution and Bylaws.
 Including the resolution of all disputes arising under official actions of ASUCD Elected Officials, Appointed Officers, and all subordinate bodies of the ASUCD Senate.

-When a complaint form is submitted a case is considered opened by the Judicial Council and the petitioner and respondent will receive a formal notice from the Judicial Council Chair with information regarding their rights and the procedure moving forward.
-The Judicial Council will consider a case within five academic days of receiving the complaint.
-When considering a complaint the Judicial Council will vote wether to dismiss the case or schedule a hearing.
+The petitioner and respondent will receive a formal notice from the Judicial Council Chair with information regarding their rights and the procedure moving forward.
+The Judicial Council will consider a case within five (5) academic days of receiving the complaint.
+When considering a complaint the Judicial Council will vote whether to dismiss the case or schedule a hearing.